 Headline Action Timeframe Action Owner To work with the Vacant Homes Officer(s) within the Council to carry out a detailed assessment of vacant properties in Longford and establish a baseline status in terms of condition, ownership and vacancy.
 To ensure the Vacant Site Levys are in place promptly so that the development of vacant sites can be encouraged and the occurrence of land hoarding mitigated.
-Short Term Longford County Council (Vacant Homes Office) Longford Town Team Organise and facilitate a series of workshops and information sessions on available funding opportunities to include the Croí Cónaithe (Towns) Vacant Property Refurbishment Grant fund and the Compulsory Purchase Order (CPO) programme.
-Short Term Longford County Council Longford Town Team To prioritise vacant and derelict properties within the extents of Lower Main Street and Little Water Street for intervention Short Term Longford County Council Longford Town Team Undertake a condition survey of the following identified five priority sites to determine key areas of redress prior to potential reinvestment: 1.
-Providers Building, Main Street 2.
-The Vacant Shopping Centre, Bridge Street/Little Water Street 3.
-Old Post Office Building, Main Street 4.
-Mac Guinness Building, Main Street 5.
-The former Xtra Vision Building, Main Street Short Term Longford County Council Longford Town Team Undertake a feasibility study (individually or as a composite) to include a market analysis and RIBA stage 2 design concepts exploring the potential use of the priority sites identified above for the following uses: >> Hospitality offering (particularly restaurants providing evening dining) >> Accommodation offering (for example Boutique Hotel) >> Creative Arts Space & Exhibition Hub, >> Community Resource and Education space, and >> An Economic Innovation Hub >> Family Resource Centre Short Term Longford County Council Longford Town Team
+Short Term Longford County Council (Vacant Homes Office) Longford Town Team Organise and facilitate a series of workshops and information sessions on available funding opportunities to include the Croi Conaithe (Towns) Vacant Property Refurbishment Grant fund and the Compulsory Purchase Order (CPO) programme.
+Short Term Longford County Council Longford Town Team To prioritise vacant and derelict properties within the extents of Lower Main Street and Little Water Street for intervention Short Term Longford County Council Longford Town Team Undertake a condition survey of the following identified five priority sites to identify key areas for redress prior to potential reinvestment Short Term Longford County Council Longford Town Team Undertake a feasibility study (individually or as a composite) to include a market analysis and RIBA stage 2 design concepts exploring the potential use of the priority sites identified above for the following uses: Note that the priority sites identified above for the following uses: Note that the priority sites identified above for the following uses: Note that the priority sites identified above for the priority sites identified above f Short Term Longford County Council Longford Town Team

-\Timeframe: Short Term = 1 - 2 Years / Medium Term = 3 - 4 Years / Long Term = 5 - 7 Years
+Timeframe: Short Term = 1 - 2 Years / Medium Term = 3 - 4 Years / Long Term = 5 - 7 Years

-Headline Action Timeframe Action Owner Develop a business case in conjunction with an appointed Integrated Design Team for use as a funding application bid for investment in one or more of the investment areas highlighted above under URDF or other identified funding streams Medium Term Longford County Council URDF Encourage, promote and market the use of the Providers Building for 'temporary' community or economic use for example pop up businesses/shops, arts spaces, community based classes/services, local events etc Short Term Longford County Council
+Headline Action Timeframe Action Owner Develop a business case in conjunction with an appointed Integrated Design Team for use as a funding application bid for investment in one or more of the investment areas highlighted above under URDF or other identified funding streams Medium Term Longford County Council URDF Encourage, promote and market the use of the Providers Building for 'temporary' community or economic use e.g. pop up businesses/shops, arts spaces, community based classes/services.
+Local events etc Short Term Longford County Council